tmacdou4/2019-nCov/README.md

 Various papers mentioned and referenced (including for the methods used) are found in /Literature

 Various Pymol session are found in /PymolSessions

+A nice final Vina tutorial by the original author is available in vina-tutorial/

 Other files, notes and rough work can be found in /misc, but these are not strictly important to the narrative of the study and their contents have likely been added to the report notebook anyway.